We had quite

 out.
 I circle around to the north

-total of just 1.7 miles with 370 feet of elevation gain.
+up to the parking area.
+I had a great time today hiking just 1.7 miles with 370 feet of elevation gain.
 You could visit Native American Falls and

 return the way you came for a total distance of 1.5 miles, but if the creeks

-little water features all along the way.
+little water features along the way.

 |

-base map before fair use alterations is property of USFS--licensed under Creative Commons Attribution-Noncommercial-Share Alike 3.0 U.S. License |
+| base map before fair use alterations is property of USFS-licensed under Creative Commons Attribution-Noncommercial-Share Alike 3.0 U.S. License |

 Comments